Thiago88Code/MyMovies/README.md

 # MyMovies 🎥

-"A project whose goal is to explore the resources of the "TMDB" api.
+"A project whose goal is to explore the resources of the "TMDB" api."

 ### 📋 Prerequisites